Dimbeswar Neog: Memorial committee

-A memorial committee entitled 'Dimbeswar Neog Xuworoni Santha' (Dimbeswar Neog Memorial Committee) in honour of Dimbeswar Neog was formed at his residence in the year 1969 under the aegis of his eldest son Late Basanta Mangal Neog.
+A memorial committee entitled "Dimbeswar Neog Xuworoni Santha" (Dimbeswar Neog Memorial Committee) in honour of Dimbeswar Neog was formed at his residence in the year 1969 under the aegis of his eldest son Late Basanta Mangal Neog.
 Gradually, the committee was officially constituted with Dr.Bhupen RoyChodhury as its first secretary and the memorial meetings began to be organized on a public domain for the greater interest of the people.
 Since then, the committee has been annually organizing the memorial meetings on the 12 November, which is Neog's death anniversary.
 Prominent scholars and literary geniuses of the state have graced this yearly occasion from time to time as chief speakers, speaking about his invaluable contribution to Assamese literature as well as by being present as distinguished guests.
 Recitation of his poems, songs penned by him are also performed in these meetings as an ode to him.

-In the year 1992, 'Dimbeswar Neog Xuworoni Santha' has been renamed to 'Dimbeswar Neog-Aajaleetara Neog Xuworoni Saurabh Samiti' to commemorate his better-half, Ajaleetara Neog, who had been closely associated with children's literature herself.
+In 1992, "Dimbeswar Neog Xuworoni Santha" was renamed to "Dimbeswar Neog-Aajaleetara Neog Xuworoni Saurabh Samiti" to commemorate his better-half, Ajaleetara Neog, who had been closely associated with children's literature herself.
 The committee has been conducting art competitions among children from time to time in the memory of Ajaleetara Neog as well as Dimbeswar Neog.

 In order to mark the glorious 45 years of this memorial committee, a special presentation has been screened at the yearly memorial meeting of 2014.